-With respect to RADM Clause 34, training of distributor staff already exists.
+Per RADM clause 34, training and supervision of distributor staff already exists.
 Staff are provided with the necessary knowledge to ensure that customers' questions are addressed and that the appropriate information is being provided about the credit card-embedded insurance benefits.
-A common practice is for the distributor's staff to provide high level product information (e.g. this credit card includes \$X Million in travel medical insurance for up to Y days) and to direct more detailed questions around eligibility, pre-existing conditions, etc. to a licensed insurance agent who works for the insurer.
+A common practice is for the distributor's staff to provide high level product information (e.g. this credit card includes \$X Million in travel medical insurance for up to X days) and to direct more detailed questions around eligibility, pre-existing conditions, etc. to a licensed insurance agent (who works for the insurer?)

-However, with respect to RADM Clause 33 related to the insurer "monitoring and supervising the offering of insurance products," CAFII emphasizes that this provision is not applicable to credit card-embedded insurance benefits because for this product line, there is no "offering of insurance," as there is, for example, in the case of credit card balance protection insurance, which is offered as a stand-alone product.
+However, with respect to RADM clause 33 related to the insurer "monitoring and supervising the offering of insurance products," CAFII emphasizes that this provision is not applicable to credit card-embedded insurance benefits because for this product line, there is no "offering of insurance," as there is, for example, in the case of credit card balance protection insurance, which is sold as a stand-alone product offering.